 I’ve been an IOL Trustee for about 9 years to date and have held the roles of Chair and Vice Chair previously.
 I have worked in the Outdoors for around 35 years as a climbing instructor and running outdoor centres so becoming involved with IOL seemed a chance to help shape and develop our world a bit.
 I’m currently based at Castleton in the Peak District running Losehill Hall for the Youth Hostels Association.
 I’ve been very fortunate in that this role has given research and travel opportunities around the UK, Europe and beyond over the years.

-I was honoured to be co-opted as a Trustee in May 2017.
+I was honoured to be appointed to the Board in March 2018 as a Trustee.
 I have been enjoying the outdoors since escaping inner-city Cardiff in the late 70s with the Scouts, canoeing in the Lakes with Lancaster University, and 25 years of walking and cycling all over the UK, Europe and more exotic locations including Sri Lanka, Kyrgyzstan and China – interspersed with teaching science and 25 years working for PGL.
 The Outdoors can be transformational – not least for those of us who grow and develop through working in it.
 My passion these days is for working to ensure that the outdoor workforce has access to fit-for-purpose training and assessment programmes that can stand shoulder to shoulder with other better understood sectors.
 This is hugely interesting time for IOL and I look forward to working with the Trustee team and Executive.

 I was appointed as an IOL Trustee in March 2017, I am currently Head of Geography at AKS School, Lytham St Anne’s.
 I don’t really remember a time before spending time in the outdoors, but professionally I been in the Outdoor Learning sector since 1997; first as an outdoor instructor, then as a geography teacher trying to spend as much time outdoors, where the learning is enhanced.
 As a teacher for the last 16 years, I am keen to ensure that the myriad of outdoor learning opportunities that take place in countless schools are represented and supported both in and through the IOL.